Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Classical trace polynomials for SLn

 where the matrix $\vec{S}_j^\mathrm{edge}(Z_j)$ is the $j$-th elementary edge matrix; see \S \ref{sec:theorem-3}.
-Notice that if the orientation of the edge-crossing arc is reversed, then the edge matrix changes by permuting the coordinates $Z_j$ according to the rule $Z_j \leftrightarrow Z_{n-j}$; see Figure \ref{fig:edge-matrix}.
+Note that if the orientation of the edge-crossing arc is reversed, then the edge matrix changes by permuting the coordinates $Z_j$ by $Z_j \leftrightarrow Z_{n-j}$; see Figure \ref{fig:edge-matrix}.